MateoLostanlen/ldd-cam-poc/README.md

 This repository contains two main components:

-1. A **FastAPI backend**, to be run on a Raspberry Pi connected to a Reolink PTZ camera, which handles camera control and video streaming.
+1. A **FastAPI backend**, running on a Raspberry Pi connected to a Reolink PTZ camera, handling camera control and live streaming with FFmpeg.
-2. A **Dash-based frontend demo**, which connects to the Pi and lets you control the camera via a simple web interface.
+2. A **Dash-based frontend app**, providing an easy web interface to control the camera remotely.

 ---

 ## 📸 Step 1 – Run the FastAPI backend on the Raspberry Pi

-The FastAPI app is responsible for controlling the Reolink camera and managing live streaming via MediaMTX.
+The FastAPI app is responsible for controlling the Reolink camera and managing the video stream using **FFmpeg** (no MediaMTX required).

-👉 **Follow the instructions in [`pi_manager/README.md`](pi_manager/README.md)** to:
+👉 **To set it up:**

-- Install MediaMTX on your Pi
+- Install `ffmpeg` on the Pi.
-- Configure camera connection
+- Configure your `.env` file with the camera login details.
-- Run the FastAPI server in the background
+- Launch the FastAPI server.

 Once running, the API will be accessible at: